MSI17819/SQL_projects/Code/championes_league_project.md

 - semi final
 - final

-This information give essentsial insight to know team name, team city and country with most apperance in each stage.
+This information give essentsial insight to: team name, team city and country with most apperance in each stage.

 Table 1.
-Team with the most apperance in round 1 of 16.
+Teams with the most apperance in round 1 of 16.
 ```
 +--------------------------+--------------+-----------------+-----------------+
 |        team_name         | country_name |    city_name    | count_team_name |